jconorgrogan/Informational-Constructivism/README.md

 These three categories appear to exhaust all possibilities regarding the fundamental presence or absence of internal differentiation, irrespective of any specific logical rules that might govern those distinctions.

-**Applying Analysis:** Having identified these fundamental categories, we now employ logical deduction and basic operational considerations to analyze the necessary implications and constraints associated with each.
+**Applying Analysis:** Having identified these fundamental categories, we now employ analytical tools consistent with standard logical deduction and basic operational considerations to analyze the necessary implications and constraints associated with each category. *(Note: Sharp readers may notice that the very employment of these logical deductive tools are not mandated by the system we just set up!
+That's correct.
+We will get to this point soon)

 ---

 **### Analysis of Possibility A: S₀ (Absolute Sameness)**

-*   **Problem 1 – Representational Instability & Incapacity for State:**
+*   **Problem 1 – Incapacity for Internal Statefulness & Representation:**
-    *   To even conceptualize or represent the state "this is pure sameness," a distinction is inherently made (sameness vs. difference).
-    *   More fundamentally, for any system to possess an internal state corresponding to "I am S₀," it requires the capacity for distinct internal states (e.g., a state for 'S₀ is true' vs. potential alternatives).
-The very definition of S₀ (no internal distinctions) forbids such distinct states.
+    *   By its definition (the complete absence of internal distinctions), S₀ lacks any internal differentiation.
+    *   A system without internal differentiation cannot possess distinct internal states.
+It is logically impossible to transition between states or even define a specific state relative to another *within* the system, regardless of the specific logical rules governing potential states.
+    *   Attempting to represent S₀ internally ("I am S₀") presupposes the existence of distinct representational states, violating the premise.
-    *   **Result:** S₀ is **representationally unstable** (attempting to register it internally violates the premise) and **incapable of internal statefulness**.
-It lacks the basic structure for self-representation or holding any internal information.
+    *   **Result:** S₀ represents **absolute structural inertness** and is **representationally unstable** within analytical frameworks requiring distinct states.
+It inherently lacks the minimal requirement for any form of internal state-holding, representation, or information.

 *   **Problem 2 – Structural Sterility (The Consequence Chain):**
-    *   Even if S₀ could exist abstractly, its implications are profound:
+    *   Even if S₀ could exist abstractly, its implications derived via standard reasoning are profound:
         *   No differences ⇒ Nothing *can* be registered *(No basis for F0)*.
         *   No registration/state ⇒ No information flow, no change, no dynamics.
         *   No dynamics ⇒ Finite system capacity (if relevant) is never stressed *(No Bottleneck)*.